Cost of living · Cape Coral, Florida · 2026

 What Salary Do You Need to Live Comfortably in Cape Coral?

-To live comfortably in Cape Coral, you'll need to earn around $102,044 a year, which works out to roughly $8,504 in monthly take-home pay.
-That's not a luxury budget.
-It's a 50/30/20 framework, meaning your essential needs are covered, you're putting something into savings each month, and you have room for a dinner out or a weekend trip without stressing your bank account.
+To live comfortably in Cape Coral, you need to earn $102,098 a year, which works out to $8,508 in monthly take-home pay.
+Comfortable here means the 50/30/20 framework: your needs are covered, you're putting something into savings, and you have room for discretionary spending without going into debt.
+It doesn't mean a waterfront lifestyle or a boat in the backyard.

 Cost of Living Breakdown